Jmcleodfoss/simple-rest-tester/README.md

 ### Referring to Saved Data
 To refer to saved information in a later test, use a macro with the format `${saved-testname}.member`, e.g. `${POST_item_200}.addedItemIndex`.
-All occurrences of this macro in either the URL path or the body will be replaced with the value returned by the named test.
+All occurrences of this macro will be replaced with the value returned by the named test.
 A path containing a macro (in the `options` structure):
 ```
 "path": "/v1/item/${POST_item_200}.addedItemIndex?queryParameter=1